 - The Incredibles: ordinary person/creature has superpowers, resulting in a comic blending of the mundane and the extraordinary

 It’s, ultimately, a story that requires too much suspension of disbelief relative to the payoff, dragging down the movie.
-Its best moments (and most Pixar-esque) are after Bolt has realizes he’s not a true super-dog and misses his owner.
+Its best moments (and most Pixar-esque moments) come after Bolt has realized he’s not a true super-dog.
+The story shifts to Bolt’s quest to reconnect with his owner.
+It’s not hard to see that as a vintage early-Pixar story, if not quite at the same tier in execution.

 The animation is overall very good, with a few notable hiccups.
-The lighting and settings are amazing, as are the character animation of the animals.
-The humans, on the other hand, are a nightmare.
+The lighting and settings are amazing, as is the character design and animation of the animals.
+The humans, on the other hand, are a nightmare, uncanny and just weird looking.
 It’s hard to believe this was only 2 years before Tangled, a vast improvement in human CGI.